Jordan396/Audio-Transcriber-SPA/README.md

 Audio transcription can be an extremely tedious process - I know, I've been there.
 Hence, I designed this single page web application to provide my friends and myself with a quick and easy way to convert audio to text.
 Once the conversion process completes, users are automatically emailed their transcripts (note that emails may be marked as *Spam*).

-Currently, the application only supports *.wav* files not exceeding *16MB*.
+Currently, the application only supports *.wav* files not exceeding *100MB*.

 **IMPORTANT:** As much as possible, I strive to keep this application *free of charge*.
 However, this is only possible with your support.
-If you'd like to contribute, become a Patreon at [*TheBackyardMoose*](https://www.patreon.com/TheBackyardMoose).
+If you'd like to contribute, become a Patreon of [*TheBackyardMoose*](https://www.patreon.com/TheBackyardMoose).

 ---